-The following methods are options on how to turn off the Bluetooth.
-The result of all the methods is the same.
+Do one of the following to turn off the Bluetooth.
 You can use the options interchangeably depending on your preference and the programmed functions.

-- Turning off the Bluetooth via the radio menu BT: - a) or to BT.
-To access the Bluetooth feature screen, press the Menu Select button directly below BT. - b) ▲ or ▼ to Status and press the Menu Select button directly below 0ff. - The display shows Status Off, and disappears. - c) To return to the Home screen, press the Menu Select button directly below Exit.
+- Turning off the Bluetooth using the radio menu BT: - a. ↓ or ▶ to BT.
+To access the Bluetooth feature screen, press the Menu Select button directly below BT.

+The display shows Status Off, and disappears.

-- Turning off the Bluetooth via the preprogrammed button: - a) Press the preprogrammed button to turn off the Bluetooth.
+- c.
+To return to the Home screen, press the Menu Select button directly below ${\tt Exit}.$ - Turning off the Bluetooth using the preprogrammed button:

+a.
+Press the preprogrammed button to turn off the Bluetooth.

 You hear a short, medium-pitched tone.
-The display shows momentary Bluetooth off and
+The display shows momentary Bluetooth off and disappears.

-\ disappears.